What to do in Paris off the beaten track?

 -

-Gaining a higher perspective to see the city differently
+Gain height to see the city differently

 Canal Saint-Martin, but at the right time

-The Canal Saint-Martin is often congested.
+The Canal Saint-Martin is often saturated.

 The right timing: